White Line Disease in Horses

 Signs of White Line Disease

-In most cases, what is observed is a lightly visible, chalky, or crumbly area just dorsal to the junction of the hoof wall and sole.
+In most cases, signs include a lightly visible, chalky, or crumbly area just dorsal to the junction of the hoof wall and sole.
 A horse might also show a positive hoof tester response around the affected area, but many don’t experience tenderness.

 The hoof capsule can develop asymmetric dishing or bulging, representative of distortion forces on the hoof.
-The more advanced the case, the more likely it will form a hollowed-out area within the hoof wall that might be audible when tapping on the hoof wall with a hammer or hoof testers.
+The more advanced the case, the more likely it will form a hollowed-out area within the hoof wall.
+It might be audible when tapping the wall with a hammer or hoof testers.

-Unless a horse’s white line disease progresses to the point of discomfort, it is most likely identified by a farrier during hoof care.
+Unless a horse is already showing discomfort, farriers usually detect white line disease during routine hoof care.
 Removal of dead sole with nippers or a hoof knife allows visualization of the hoof wall-sole junction on the bottom of the hoof.

-In a case of white line disease, an abnormally deep cavity within the inner layer of the hoof wall is visible.
-Early recognition is important to prevent spread of infection upward in the foot, which is more difficult to manage.
+With white line disease, an abnormally deep cavity within the inner layer of the hoof wall is visible.
+Early recognition is important to prevent the infection from spreading upward in the foot, which is more difficult to manage.

 Any concern about an abnormality associated with hoof wall separation should prompt veterinary consultation and radiographic imaging of the hoof from different angles.
 This is especially true if the horse is lame, painful, and/or sensitive to hoof testers.
-This helps to identify white line disease and also to differentiate from laminitis.
+Radiographs can help identify white line disease and differentiate from laminitis.

 A close-up of a horse's legs as it trots through the mud